World Organisation for Animal Health: Origin and founding

 The OIE had established its new headquarters by the end of the 1930s, but activities were slowed down by the eruption of the Second World War and the subsequent occupation of Paris by the Nazis in 1940.
-After the war, the existence of the OIE was initially challenged by the creation by the United Nations of the Food and Agriculture Organisation of the United Nations (FAO) in 1946, and the World Health Organisation (WHO) in 1948, as both specialist agencies which partially cover the aims of the OIE.
+After the war, the existence of the OIE was initially challenged by the creation by the United Nations of the Food and Agriculture Organization of the United Nations (FAO) in 1946, and the World Health Organization (WHO) in 1948, as both specialist agencies which partially cover the aims of the OIE.
 However, the opposition of numerous OIE Members and Delegates when the issue was raised in 1946 and 1951, kept the functions of the Organisation alive.